axelarnetwork/axelar-docs/pages/dev/axelarjs-sdk/tx-status-query-recovery.md

 const recover = await api.manualRelayToDestChain({ txHash, src, dest, debug });
 ```

-Possible return values are: - `already executed` - Transaction was already executed and a manual recovery was not necessary. - `triggered relay` - The `manualRelayToDestChain` trigggered a manual relay through our network. - `approved but not executed` - The transaction already reached the destination chain but was not executed to reach the intended destination contract address. - => WHEN IN THIS STATE, THERE ARE TWO OPTIONS TO REMEDIATE (BELOW).
+Possible return values are:
+- `already executed`: transaction was already executed and a manual recovery was not necessary.
+- `triggered relay`: the `manualRelayToDestChain` trigggered a manual relay through our network.
+- `approved but not executed`: the transaction already reached the destination chain but was not executed to reach the intended destination contract address.
+When in this state, there are two options to remediate (below).

 ### Execute manually OR increase gas payment